 The apartment I have left behind has been my home for 4 ½ years.
 That’s longer than any one place I have lived in with the exception of the house where I grew up.
 It is also the first place I ever lived alone, which I enjoyed immensely.
 After a couple of years, it became the first home I shared with my then-girlfriend-now-wife, her mother and her cat.
 It was on one knee on the dusty floor of this apartment that I asked Shan to marry me.

 This home, a 98sqm, two-bedroom flat with a large couch, big TV, and panoramic views of the northeasterly outskirts of an ever-sprawling Beijing city, was a real find for me back in ‘09.
 It isn’t a glamorous apartment by any stretch.
-It has its quirks; the showerhead that only goes up to my chin, the comically small kitchen, the boiler that needs operating on every six months, windows that let in leaks during heavy rain.
+It has its quirks; the showerhead that only goes up to my chin, the comically small clogged kitchen, which we had to get fixed by a sewer cleanup in dallas company, the boiler that needs operating on every six months, windows that let in leaks during heavy rain.
 But I preferred to think that it simply had character and it was mine.